krakenjs/jwt-csrf/README.md

 ### Persisting the csrf token

 Firstly, you will need to pass the token down in your initial page render.
-You can get the value as follows:
+You can get the value as follows on the server-side, to insert into your initial html:

 ```javascript
 var jwtCsrf = require('jwt-csrf');
 var token = jwtCsrf.getHeaderToken(req, res, { secret: mySecret });
 ```